Graham Corporation (GHM)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own Graham Corporation, you should also grasp the company’s longer-term business quality and valuation.

-There are several reasons why we think Graham Corporation is a great business.
+Graham Corporation is a rock-solid business worth owning.
 For starters, its revenue growth was exceptional over the last five years.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.
-Additionally, Graham Corporation’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, Graham Corporation’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.